What is StrataXRT?

 StrataXRT is convenient and easy to use at home.

 StrataXRT can be used in combination with other absorbent dressings.

-StrataXRT is sterile until opened and bacteriostatic.
+StrataXRT is sterile until opened.

 How to open a StrataXRT tube?